An insider guide to business process mapping

 This also makes it easier to identify the point person involved during company projects.
 A data flow diagram creates better synergy and appreciation for the fact that all departments and employees are aligned to one goal.

-This is among the types of process mapping tools that are technical.
+This is among the technical types of process mapping tools.
 Usually used in lean six-sigma applications, it is hardly shown to employees or manuals.

-It is difficult to make sense of this in-depth tool, which is usually used for planning and management purposes.
+It is difficult to understand this in-depth tool, which is usually used for planning and management purposes.
 The goal is to optimize and explain the available options in detail.

 Benefits of business process mapping